auth0/docs/articles/quickstart/spa/ember/dashboard-default.md

 ---
 title: Login
 default: true
-description: This tutorial demonstrates how to add user login to your application with Auth0
+description: This tutorial demonstrates how to add user login to your application with Auth0.
 topics:
   - quickstarts
   - spa
   - ember
+github:
+  path: 01-Login
 ---

-<%= include('../../../_includes/_package', {
-  org: 'auth0-community',
-  repo: 'auth0-ember-samples',
-  path: '01-Login'
-}) %>

 <%= include('../../../_includes/_callback_url') %>